MrWillCom/awesome/README.md

 *   [refined-github/refined-github](https://github.com/refined-github/refined-github) - :octocat: Browser extension that simplifies the GitHub interface and adds useful features

-*   [nhn/tui.calendar](https://github.com/nhn/tui.calendar) - 🍞📅A JavaScript calendar that has everything you need.

 ## VBScript

 *   [pyenv-win/pyenv-win](https://github.com/pyenv-win/pyenv-win) - pyenv for Windows. pyenv is a simple python version management tool.
 It lets you easily switch between multiple versions of Python.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.